zoobzio/streamz/docs/guides/testing.md

 Learn how to effectively test streamz processors and pipelines to ensure reliability and correctness.

+> 📖 **Note:** For comprehensive testing documentation including our testing architecture, quality standards, and contribution guidelines, see [TESTING.md](../../TESTING.md) in the project root.

 ## Testing Philosophy

 Stream processing systems have unique testing challenges: